Ellis and Louisville host Syracuse - WTOP News

 BOTTOM LINE: Louisville plays the Syracuse Orange after El Ellis scored 23 points in Louisville’s 86-63 loss to the Kentucky Wildcats.

-The Cardinals have gone 2-6 at home.
-Louisville averages 15.5 turnovers per game and is 1- when it wins the turnover battle.
+The Cardinals are 2-6 on their home court.
+Louisville is 1-10 against opponents with a winning record.

-The Orange are 2-1 against ACC opponents.
-Syracuse ranks ninth in the ACC shooting 33.6% from 3-point range.
+The Orange have gone 2-1 against ACC opponents.
+Syracuse scores 75.6 points while outscoring opponents by 6.5 points per game.

-The Cardinals and Orange face off Tuesday for the first time in conference play this season.
+The Cardinals and Orange meet Tuesday for the first time in ACC play this season.

-TOP PERFORMERS: Ellis is scoring 17.5 points per game and averaging 2.5 rebounds for the Cardinals.
-Jae’Lyn Withers is averaging 0.9 made 3-pointers over the last 10 games for Louisville.
+TOP PERFORMERS: Ellis is scoring 17.5 points per game with 2.5 rebounds and 4.1 assists for the Cardinals.
+Brandon Huntley-Hatfield is averaging 8.2 points and 6.1 rebounds over the past 10 games for Louisville.

-Joseph Girard III is averaging 15.9 points for the Orange.
-Judah Mintz is averaging 15.8 points over the last 10 games for Syracuse.
+Joseph Girard III is scoring 15.9 points per game with 2.6 rebounds and 2.8 assists for the Orange.
+Judah Mintz is averaging 15.8 points and 2.1 rebounds while shooting 43.6% over the past 10 games for Syracuse.

 LAST 10 GAMES: Cardinals: 2-8, averaging 60.9 points, 29.3 rebounds, 8.6 assists, 6.0 steals and 3.2 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 76.0 points per game.